Save up to 80% on brand & generic medications.

 - high potassium level--nausea, weakness, chest pain, irregular heartbeats, loss of movement;

-- kidney problems--little or no urination, swelling in your feet or ankles, feeling tired or short of breath;
+- kidney problems--swelling, urinating less, feeling tired or short of breath;

 - low magnesium or phosphate--bone pain, jerky muscle movements, muscle weakness or limp feeling, slow reflexes; or